cpalmer-ostmodern/AR/README.md

-# cpalmer-ostmodern.io
+# AR.js-examples
-AR.js Marker based QR Code
+Examples using the AR.js library